maltaweel/Multi_Sentiment_Analysis/README.md

 # Multi_Sentiment_Analysis

 This code was used in support of the following research article:
 Bonacchi, Chiara; Witte, Jessica; Altaweel, Mark.
 2024 (In Press).
-Political uses of the ancient past on social media are predominantly negative and extreme. <i>Plos One</i>.
+Political uses of the ancient past on social media are predominantly negative and extreme. <i>PLOS One</i>.

 This tool provides sentiment analysis using VADER, Flair, and TextBlob.
 In addition, a lexical list is incorporated as part of the